PracHub

 2. cancelOrder(orderId)

-3. topOfBook(): return best bid and best ask as (price, totalQuantity)
+3. topOfBook() — return the best bid and best ask as (price, totalQuantity) .

-4. depth(k): return top k price levels on each side as lists of (price, totalQuantity), best-first
+4. depth(k) — return the top k price levels on each side as lists of (price, totalQuantity) , best-first.

 • Price–time priority within each price level (FIFO by arrival).

-• Match aggressively upon arrival; allow partial fills.
+• Match aggressively on arrival ; allow partial fills .

-• Unfilled remainder of a LIMIT order rests on the book; MARKET orders never rest.
+• The unfilled remainder of a LIMIT order rests on the book; MARKET orders never rest.

-• MARKET orders sweep price levels until filled or the book is empty.
+• A MARKET order sweeps price levels until filled or the book is empty.

-• Prevent self-trade: the incoming order must not trade against resting orders from the same traderId.
-Define a clear policy (e.g., cancel resting, cancel incoming, or decrement incoming).
+The incoming order must not trade against resting orders from the same traderId.
+Choose and clearly define a policy (e.g., cancel resting, cancel incoming/taker, or decrement both), make it deterministic, and explain its trade-offs.

-• Aim for O(log P) insert/cancel where P = number of price levels.
+• O(log P) to insert or remove a price level , where P = number of distinct price levels.

 • O(1) top-of-book read.